 While this isn’t a method to recover data directly from the USB drive itself, it’s still worth trying if the missing data was also saved on your Mac at some point—for example, if you created a file in Pages or Photoshop and then copied it to the USB drive before deleting it from your Mac.
 In such cases, there’s a good chance it was backed up by one of macOS’s built-in backup features, namely iCloud or Time Machine.

 Step 1.
-Connect your Time Machine backup drive to your Mac.
+If you have it, connect your Time Machine drive to your Mac using the appropriate cable and adapter.

 Why Can’t Some Files Be Recovered?